MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/manage-third-party-apps-license.md

 1. Copy the service ID of the plan you created to integrate with Microsoft Graph usageRights API.

-Integrate with Graph usageRights API to manage user permissions at the time of app launch by a customer who has a purchase license.
+[Integrate with Graph usageRights API](prerequisites.md#integrate-with-graph-usagerights-api) to manage user permissions at the time of app launch by a customer who has a purchase license.

 ### Free trial

 You can configure a free trial for each plan in your offer.
 Select the check box to allow a one-month free trial.

-* Under Free Trial, select the Allow a one-month free trial check box.
+* Under **Free Trial**, select **Allow a one-month free trial**.

-After you create one or more plans, you'll see your plan name, plan ID, pricing model, availability (Public or Private), current publishing status, and any available actions on the Plan overview tab.
+After you create one or more plans, you'll see your plan name, plan ID, pricing model, availability (Public or Private), current publishing status, and any available actions on the **Plan overview** tab.

+As explained in [create your offer](create-saas-offer.md#submit-the-offer) section, you can now submit the offer with the plans from Partner Center for validation.
+Upon successful validation, test the offer with the preview links given and make the offer go live.

 ## Check license usage in Partner Center analytics